false-schemers/wcpl/README.md

 # C and library features not yet supported or supported partially

-- adjacent string literals concatenation
+- adjacent mixed-char-size string literals concatenation (works for same-char-size)
 - `sizeof(expr)`, `alignof(expr)`, and `offsetof(expr, field)`
 - implicit conversions of arrays to element pointers; explicit `&arr[0]` required for now
 - implicit promotions of char and short types as vararg ... arguments (for now it's reported as an error)